Emergency Funds – How to Build Your Emergency Savings

 - The minimum amount needed for you and your family to cover basic expenses

 You can either set a certain timeframe for your savings, such as saving for three to six months, or you can choose a particular amount you want to have saved.
 For instance, each earning member of your family can start by setting aside 10% of their monthly income for emergency fund purposes.
-More money can be contributed by members who receive a promotion or a bonus from their work.
+More money can be contributed by members who receive a promotion or a bonus for their work.
 Instead of splurging, that money can be put into the emergency fund savings to make the family’s collective future safe and secure.

 How to Save for an Emergency Fund